printer friendly version (PDF)

 The sun and/or your vigorous activity can dry you out, and your electrolytes may become imbalanced.
 It is very important to drink liquids to rehydrate yourself and balance your electrolytes.

 One way to stabilize yourself in the raft is to utilize the foot cups provided on the floor of the raft and/or to wedge your feet under the side tubes or thwarts (cross tubes).
 Your feet should be flat on the floor of the raft at all times.
 Shoes are of the utmost importance: they must be securely fastened to your feet and give perimeter protection and grip for slippery surfaces.
 Sandals and most wet suit booties are not acceptable.
-Most guides wear tie-on sport shoes and you must, also.
+Most guides wear sticky rubber closed toed sport shoes and you should, also.

 The wilder the water, the more likely it is that the raft will turn over.
 An agile and responsive crew can prevent most turnovers from happening.
 If your raft does turn over, treat this experience with the same composure you normally reserve for falling out of the raft.
 You could have an additional concern: you may end up underneath the raft.
 In this case, swim out from underneath it, preferably upstream (so you won’t end up between the raft and a hard place, like a rock).
 Do this by pushing up against the raft in order to move yourself deeper, away from the raft, until you exit to the side of it.